pgorecka/Pabulum/README.md

 # Pabulum

-Pabulum is an Android application enabling users to browse recipes from numerous online sources, filtered by diet and meal type.
+Pabulum is an Android application, that enables users to browse recipes from numerous online sources, filtered by diet and meal type.
 A recipe’s summary displays a clear list of ingredients and additional nutritional information.
 Recipes can then be saved to a local database for future reference.

 Technologies used include:
 * Kotlin